-Protect your boat from lightening effect
+Protect your boat from lightning damage

 Tried and tested, proved and patented.
 Asia Yacht Services secures Asia-wide distribution rights for Dinnteco’ leading lightning protection technology.